newrelic/newrelic-quickstarts/.github/pull_request_template.md

 # Summary

 A concise description of the changes being introduced.
-Please review the pre-merge checklist section to validate this PR is ready for review.
+Please review the pre-merge checklist section to validate this pull request is ready for review and merge. **If it is not ready, please mark the pull request as a draft.**

 <!-- DON'T DELETE THIS SECTION BELOW IF SUBMITTING A NEW QUICKSTART -->
 ## Pre merge checklist